bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-9-method-signatures.rst

         public static void main(String[] args)
         {
             intro();
-            System.out.print("And on that farm they had a cow.");
+            System.out.println("And on that farm they had a cow.");
             chorus();
-            System.out.print("With a moo moo here and a moo moo there");
+            System.out.println("With a moo moo here and a moo moo there");
-            System.out.print("Here a moo, there a moo, everywhere a moo moo");
+            System.out.println("Here a moo, there a moo, everywhere a moo moo");

             // TODO:
             // 1.
 Call the method intro()

             // 2.
-Print out lines of the song about a duck
+Print out the line "And on that farm..."
-            //    or another animal and their sounds.
+            //    with a duck or another animal

             // 3.
+Call the method chorus

+            // 4.
+Print out the lines with the appropriate animal sounds

-Call the method chorus and the method intro again
+            // 5.
+Call the method intro again

         }
     }